gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] Network request are blocked when a policy deny them.

 - [ ] Audit Log
-  - [ ] Audit log with dynamodb
-    - [ ] AWS integration tests are passing
-  - [ ] Audit log with Firestore
-    - [ ] GCP integration tests are passing
   - [ ] Failed login attempts are recorded
   - [ ] Interactive sessions have the correct Server ID
     - [ ] `server_id` is the ID of the node in "session_recording: node" mode